Barnet F.C.: Football League (1991–2001)

 The following season saw Barnet slump to 15th place, their lowest Football League finish until that point, though Bullivant was still approached to take over as manager of Reading that summer.
 He accepted the job and John Still replaced him as manager.
 The following four seasons saw the club yo-yo in form, as they finished seventh and reached the play-offs in 1997–98, hit a new low of 16th place in 1998–99, and then finished sixth and qualified for the play-offs once more in 1999–2000.
-2000–01 initially looked to be another solid campaign, with Barnet among the leading pack from early on.
-In early November however, Still was "kicked upstairs" to become the club's director of football and was succeeded by Tony Cottee, an ambitious high-profile appointment which aimed to take the club forward.
+The 2000–01 season initially looked to be another solid campaign, with Barnet among the leading pack from early on.
+In November, however, Still changed roles to become the club's director of football and was succeeded as manager by Tony Cottee, an ambitious high-profile appointment which aimed to take the club forward.
 Despite a 7–0 victory over Blackpool in his first match in charge, the club won only five more games for the remainder of the season and finished in bottom place after failing to beat second-bottom Torquay United, returning to the Conference after exactly a decade.
 Still was reinstated as manager in the final stages of the season, but was ultimately unable to rescue the club.